 This, he explains, isn’t always the easiest task, as clients often come to him with preconceived ideas about SEO and what they think it can help them achieve.
 “Often, businesses will have read about SEO but don’t actually need what they think they do.
 So we have to respect the brief whilst also challenging it and exposing the client to what they really need.
 SEOmonitor helps us identify those challenges and monitor the progress of our actions.”

-The Business Case Builder feature has proved particularly useful, helping Re:Signal build a forecast for campaigns that considers historical trends and search volume for keywords and realistically predicts how rank changes will increase session time and conversions.
-Other useful add-ons incldude a comparison tool that shows how much it would cost the client to use Google Ads versus a targeted SEO campaign.
+The forecasting module has proved particularly useful, helping Re:Signal build an SEO proposal that considers historical trends and search volume for keywords, and realistically predicts how rank changes will increase session time and conversions.
+Other useful add-ons include a comparison tool that shows how much it would cost the client to use Google Ads versus a targeted SEO campaign.

 In the same way that Google’s algorithms (and therefore SEO) are always shifting, Kevin has found that his understanding and experience of business is constantly changing.
 As he puts it, there’s a need to “adapt or die” – something David Goggins – the ultramarathon runner and author of the book Kevin is currently reading – also understood.
 Goggins talks about “callusing the mind” - toughening it up by learning from experience – which is a principal that has helped Kevin to grow Re:Signal to the multi-million-pound business it is today.